 Some challenges

 Of course, sharing a room isn’t always easy.
-Autistic children often have unique sensory needs and preferences, and what works for one might not work for the other.
+Autistic twins often have unique sensory needs and preferences, and what works for one might not work for the other.
 One child might be sensitive to noise while the other loves to hum or talk themselves to sleep.
 These differences can lead to sensory overload or sleep disturbances, which can be hard on everyone.

 Image showing boy girl twins reading in bunk beds together.
 Click for link to Autistic Twin Bedroom ideas on Pinterest.